Special Graduate Student Admission

 - A minimum grade point average of at least 3.0 (on a 4.0 scale) in the last 30 semester credit hours of undergraduate coursework or total hours of awarded graduate degree.

-- Unless otherwise specified, an official GRE or GMAT score must be submitted.
+- College of Business applicants only, an official GMAT score must be submitted.

 - Meet additional admission criteria set forth by the graduate program of interest (see Graduate Program Requirements and Course Descriptions).

 Special graduate students are advised that: